3adnanK/pytutorials/README.md

 # pytutorials
-Pytutorials is a personal page that contain python tutorials.
+Pytutorials is a personal page that contain some python tutorials for beginners.

 https://3adnank.github.io/pytutorials/